stuntrally/stuntrally3/docs/Tweak.md

 | Ctrl-F5  | Perf Test          | Starts car performance test, results show eg. 0-100 kmh time etc. |

-#### Common ####
+#### Common
 In game and editor.

-### Fps bar ###
+### Fps bar
-Toggle Fps bar showing with F11.
+Cycle Fps bar mode with F11.

-This small left top bar shows 4 values (that change, especially when moving):
+This small left top bar shows values (that change, especially when moving), in default mode:
   - Rendered Frames per second (Fps), it's best to play with at least 30, 60 being optimal for most monitors.
-  - Triangle count, e.g. 821k means there are 821 000 triangles drawn each frame.
+  - Triangle count, e.g. 1.20 means there are 1 200 000 triangles drawn each frame (all render targets).
   - Batches count, e.g. 254 means there were 254 draw calls to render geometry on GPU.
-  - GPU Memory use. e.g. 261M means 261 MB are occupied (by textures, geometry etc).
+  - GPU Memory use. e.g. 521M means 521 MB are occupied (by textures, geometry etc).

-Old Ogre 1.x and its rendering systems do much on CPU, and batches count is most critical (usually bad 40 Fps starts above 400 batches or so).
+This is better explained on Gui for each mode.

-### Wireframe ###
+### Wireframe
 Toggle wireframe mode with F10.
-In editor use Ctrl-F11.
 It is useful to check how dense are triangles in car/wheel model (or also for whole track).

-#### Game tools ####
+#### Game tools

-### Bullet Debug Lines ###
+### Bullet Debug Lines
 This is useful to check and adjust the shape of car body that collides.
 To use bullet lines first check the global (Startup) option, and restart game.